Lee-Yang-zero ratio method in three-dimensional Ising model: dependence of the intersection analyses

 In Fig.~\ref{fig:LYZRs_T_fit}, we plot the LYZRs and the Binder cumulant as functions of $T$ for $L=128, 192, 256$, together with the fit results of the intersection point with fixed $L_{\rm min}=128$ but for various $\Delta T$.
 The procedure of the fits is the same as that explained in Sec.~\ref{sec:intersection}.
 From the figure, one finds that $\Delta T$ dependence is well suppressed for $\Delta T<25\times10^{-5}$, while the result for $\Delta T=50\times10^{-5}$ is clearly deviated from the other results.
 The results for $\Delta T\times10^5=3,5$ are almost overlapped and not distinguishable in the figure.
 Similar results are obtained also for other fit parameters such as $y_t$ and other choices of $L_{\rm min}$.
 In the main text, we thus employ $\Delta T=5\times10^{-5}$.

-Next, we plot the results of the same analyses for the single LYZ and cumulant methods in Fig.~\ref{fig:LYZs_cumulant_T_fit}.
-We find from the figure that the $\Delta T$ dependence of the fit results is almost the same as above.
+Next, we plot the results of the same analyses for the single-LYZ and cumulant methods in Fig.~\ref{fig:LYZs_cumulant_T_fit}.
+We find from the figure that the $\Delta T$ dependence of the fit results is nearly the same as in the previous analysis.